 When you are almost at the end of Brick Lane (heading south London), make sure you take Fashion Street on the right, to check out what’s have been put on the walls, and walk towards Spitalfield market which is a very cool market to visit and also a good spot around there for artists: Finbarr, Ronzo, Obey, … and much more.

 Old Street is actually a good starting point to then head to Shoreditch area.

 You arrive in this big round about and are welcomed by Otto Schade and Invader, … then Roa, and you go down Old St and Great Eastern Street and you will say « wow » a lot of times.
 Many many artists are painting there and the arty scene is changing very often with some pieces that last a long time.

 Another north-east vibrant street art area… where you will also be able to hang out around Columbia Road flower market on sundays.
 Very nice to visit, have a coffee, go for antiques and check out artists work there.

-Brighton can be comapred to Deauville for parisian people.
+Brighton can be compared to Deauville for parisian people.
 It’s the closest beach for londoners, and a very important street art scene too.
+It is an artistic place in general, with a great music scene too.
 We loved visiting this city, just one hour away from London by train (easy to reach).